mzammit-git/redacre-interview/task_2/README.md

    ```
    ansible-playbook -i inventory/ playbook.yml
    ```
-> Wait for conatiners to start.
+> Wait for the containers to start.
 You should now be able to access the UI on http://<IP-of_instance>.

 > **Note:** The IP of the instance is returned by the ansible play itself.